 Each note or rest occupies a 16th note

 The velocities for each note are randomly generated."

 You can download ASCIIMID here, including Randy's original ReadMe.
 The software doesn't run under Win 7 64-bit, so you have to use a DOS emulator.

 In 2006, I used ASCIIMID for processing a text of Austrian writer Thomas Bernhard, to help composing "Bernhard" for orchestra.

-... by Brad Smith (Freeware) "allows you to alter the tuning of your MIDI device. [...]
+... by Brad Smith (Freeware for Windows) "allows you to alter the tuning of your MIDI device. [...]
 It works by sending out each note to its own MIDI channel, where a pitch bend may alter the pitch as per the tuning you specify."
-This is a simple to use software to implement microtonality in realtime to existing SMFs.
-The SMF itself remains unchanged by intun, but of course you can record the altered output.
-For me, intun also worked fine in a live peformance.
-Use LoopBe1 to feed it some MIDI data.
+This is a simple to use software to experimentally implement microtonality in realtime to existing SMFs.
+The SMF itself remains unchanged by intun.
+Great for rehearsals and live performances.

 ...is "an internal MIDI device for transferring MIDI data between computer programs", as programmer Daniel Schmitt puts it.
 You can also call it a very flexible, stable and easy to install relay to interchange MIDI data in realtime between several applications running on your computer.
 It's for free.

-Despite its flashy name this is a rock-solid piece of software by German programmer Daniel Pustka.
+Despite its flashy name this is a rock-solid piece of Windows freeware by German programmer Daniel Pustka.
+The karaoke function is useful for displaying arbitrary messages on your desktop during the playback of a SMF (e.g. containing annotations).
+The player's not-so-pretty default interface is easily customizable.
 Apart from playing Standard MIDI Files without any timing problems, you can build playlists.
-And it's free.